typesafehub/conductr-doc/src/main/play-doc/operation/ConsolidatedLogging.md

 ### Elasticsearch on Standalone ConductR cluster

 To deploy Elasticsearch to your standalone ConductR cluster, use the `conductr-elasticsearch` bundle.
  This bundle is hosted in the [Typesafe bundles](https://bintray.com/typesafe/bundle/conductr-elasticsearch) repository on Bintray.
  The CLI will resolve the bundle from Bintray when specifying the bundle name `conductr-elasticsearch` during `conduct load`.
+ The `conductr-elasticsearch` bundle will run as a single node without any configuration.
-Also, a default configuration for a typical production environment has been provided in the [bundle-configuration](https://bintray.com/typesafe/bundle-configuration/elasticsearch-prod) repository.
+ A clustering configuration more typical of a production environment has been provided in the [bundle-configuration](https://bintray.com/typesafe/bundle-configuration/elasticsearch-prod) repository.
+ One should run multiple instances when using production mode to avoid data loss.

 `conductr-elasticsearch` is using the the role `elasticsearch`.
 Make sure that the ConductR Agent nodes which should run Elasticsearch have this role assigned in `conductr-agent.ini`.
 This role will determine which nodes will be eligible to run `conductr-elasticsearch` and are to be configured accordingly.